-Keep this manual handy for frequent reference and to pass on to new operators or owners.
-Call your Convey-All Industries Inc, dealer or distributor if you need assistance, information or additional/replacement copies, or a digital copy of this manual.
+Keep this manual handy for frequent reference.
+Pass it on to new operators or owners.
+Call your dealer, distributor or Convey-All Industries Inc, if you need information, additional/replacement copies or a digital copy of this document.

 1.1 OPERATOR ORIENTATION